doitintl/docops/README.md

-# docops-gloss-utils
+# DoiT Glossary Utilities

-A collection of utilities for the creation and maintenance of technical glossaries
+*A collection of utilities for the creation and maintenance of technical glossaries*